jacobobryant/biff/libs/authenticate/docs/schema.md

 Boolean, default true.
 If `false`, the default signin page will not be included in Reitit routes.

-### :biff.auth/link-expiry-minutes

-Int, default 60.
-The number of minutes a new signin link is valid.

-### :biff.auth/link-page

-String, default `/signup`.
-The path for the signin-via-link page.
-Used for redirects.

 ### :biff.auth/max-failed-attempts

 Int, default 5.
 The number of times an incorrect signin code can be provided for